frikyng/repo_for_repoChat/Documentation.md

 In order to better understand the abilities of this toolbox, a number of demo scripts covering multiple aspects of the analysis are provided.

+[SECTION IN PROGRESS - ADD ONE EXAMPLE PER CHAPTER]

 You will find demo script for

 * Curating your dataset